This post may contain affiliate links. Please read my privacy policy.

 - bean sprouts

-- 10 shrimp (peeled, deveined and cooked)
+- 10 shrimp, peeled, deveined and cooked

-- 3 hard-boiled eggs (cut into halves)
+- 3 hard-boiled eggs, cut into halves

-- fish cakes (cut into pieces)
+- fish cakes, cut into pieces

 Instructions

-- To assemble a bowl of laksa for serving, bring to boil some yellow noodles and a handful of bean sprouts.
-Drain the noodles and bean sprouts and transfer to a serving bowl.
+- Rinse the yellow noodles and bean sprouts separately, then drain and set aside.
+To assemble a bowl of laksa for serving, bring some yellow noodles and a handful of bean sprouts to a boil.
+Drain the noodles and bean sprouts, and transfer them to a serving bowl.

 - Top the noodles with 2-3 shrimp, a few pieces of fish cake, and some eggs.
-Using a ladle, pour the soup and a few pieces of tofu puffs on top of the noodles.
+Using a ladle, pour the soup and add a few pieces of tofu puffs on top of the noodles.
 Serve immediately.

 Video